prismicio/prismic-react/README.md

 #### As text

-Some time to time, you don't want to render a component, but a simple string.
+Occasionally, you may require to render not a component, but a simple string.
 Use RichText's static property `asText` to do so:
 ```javascript
   const Title = (myDoc) => (